Saki147/CarND-Behavioral_Cloning/README.md

 * model.py (script used to create and train the model)
 * drive.py (script to drive the car - feel free to modify this file)
 * model.h5 (a trained Keras model)
-* a report writeup file (either markdown or pdf)
+* writeup_report.md (a report writeup file (either markdown or pdf)
-* video.mp4 (a video recording of your vehicle driving autonomously around the track for at least one full lap)
+* run.mp4 (a video recording of your vehicle driving autonomously around the track for at least one full lap)

 In this project, the training dataset was collected from a Unity simulation driving game.
 The driving environment is only one lane on the road.
 There are two lane road which can be trained in further works.
 I used deep neural networks and convolutional neural networks to clone driving behavior.
 I also trained, validated and tested a model using Keras.
 In the testing simulation, the model can output a steering angle to an autonomous vehicle.